warriorone/DevCamp/HOL/dotnet/07-bot/README.md

 ## Exercise 8: Azure Functions Bot<a name="ex8"></a>

+Instead of using an Azure App, we will deploy the bot to an Azure Functions App.
+The bot will use the Translator Text API of Cognitive Services to translate chat messages.
+We will then integrate the bot with Telegram to be able to use it in group chats, so foreign language speakers will be able to understand your messages, even without knowing your language.

 ### Exercise 8: 1.
 Create and test the Functions Bot

 1. Click on `Create a resource` in the left navigation bar.